Vito Roberto Palazzolo: More judicial inquiries

 In November 1999, Palazzolo was arrested in connection with fraud and forgery charges relating to his South African citizenship.
 Home affairs officials discovered that it was issued fraudulently.
 He was released on a 500,000 rand bail, but re-arrested at his Bantry Bay home in Cape Town in March 2000.
 In March 2003, he was acquitted of contravening South African law when applying for citizenship in 1994.
 The judge criticised the Directorate of Public Prosecutions for wasting the court's time with cases they could never win.

 Investigators also probed Palazzolo's alleged role in money laundering through Liechtenstein companies and trusts and requested legal assistance from authorities.
 An international cooperation granted by the regional court in Vaduz in March 2000 has been ruled invalid.
 Following an agreement between lawyers for the state and Palazzolo, the Cape High Court ordered that the state "shall forthwith withdraw the requests for mutual legal assistance to Liechtenstein and Switzerland respectively and also any similar requests made to any other countries since 1999".

-This means investigators cannot access documents, computer data and other information obtained from four companies and trusts based in.
+This means investigators cannot access documents, computer data and other information obtained from four companies and trusts based in Liechtenstein or Switzerland.
 The material was seized and sealed after the Vaduz court approved the cooperation request, stating that "for the period from 1986 to present, the South African investigation authorities have managed to trace approximately 90 transactions to a total of approximately R101,5-million".
 The Vaduz court decision filed in the Cape High Court said there was a "shrewd scheme" to conceal money flows of millions of dollars into the control of Palazzolo.
 Reference was made to various offshore accounts, including suspected "Cosa Nostra accounts" and several other companies based outside South Africa.

 Palazzolo took Andre Lincoln, former commander of the Presidential Investigation Task Unit (Pitu), to Angola to clear his name with the Angolan government.